labex-labs/open-source-labs/python/python-mastery/lab-ex2-5-make-a-custom-container/en/step4.md

     return records
 ```

-This function creates a `RideData` object and populates it with data from the CSV file.
-The key aspect is that it maintains the same interface as a list of dictionaries, but internally stores the data in columns.
+This function creates an instance of the `RideData` class and populates it with data from the CSV file.
+It reads each row from the file, extracts the relevant information, creates a dictionary for each record, and then appends it to the `RideData` container.
+The key thing is that it maintains the same interface as a list of dictionaries, but internally stores the data in columns.

-3. Let's test our custom container in the Python shell:
+3. Let's test our custom container in the Python shell.
+This will help us verify that it works as expected.

 ```python
 import readrides